solo-io/gloo/docs/content/installation/advanced_configuration/multiple-gloo-installs.md

 * `"received updated list of namespaces", zap.Any("namespaces", newSnapshot.Kubenamespaces)`
 * `"list of namespaces to watch", zap.Any("oldNamespacesToWatch", oldNamespacesToWatch), zap.Any("newNamespacesToWatch", newNamespacesToWatch), zap.Any("namespacesChanged", namespacesChanged)`

 **Metrics**: This metric indicates how many namespaces Gloo Gateway currently watches.
-You can use metric in conjunction with the `gloo.solo.io/setups_run` metric to determine whether namespace cycling casues more setups to run than necessary.
+You can use this metric in conjunction with the `gloo.solo.io/setups_run` metric to determine whether namespace cycling causes more setups to run than necessary.
 * `gloo.solo.io/namespaces_watched`

 ---